purposecyber/no_x_screensaver/README.md

 # no_x_screensaver
-Run a screensaver on any linux device by writing directly to the framebuffer, no X server required
+Run a screensaver on any linux device by writing directly to the framebuffer, no X server required.
+No graphical package dependencies.

 ## NO X SERVER MAY BE RUNNING
 Having a running X environment will be hammering the framebuffer.
 You can run this program, but you won't see any output!